drsagher/MVIT/Courses/PE/Lesson_09/Readme.md

 "Write three creative taglines for a premium coffee brand targeting young professionals.
 Use energetic and sophisticated language."

 #### Final Output
-"1.
-'Fuel Your Ambition with Every Sip.'
+Fuel Your Ambition with Every Sip.
-'Brewed for the Bold, Crafted for Success.'
+Brewed for the Bold, Crafted for Success.
-'Elevate Your Day, One Cup at a Time.'"
+Elevate Your Day, One Cup at a Time.

 ### Applications
 - Content optimization